apache/samza/docs/learn/documentation/versioned/connectors/overview.md

 - [Microsoft Azure Eventhubs](eventhubs) (consumer/producer)
 - [Amazon AWS Kinesis Streams](kinesis) (consumer)
 - [Hadoop Filesystem](hdfs) (consumer/producer)
-- Elasticsearch (producer)

 Instructions on how to use these connectors can be found in the corresponding subsections.
-Please note that these are different from [Samza Table API](../api/table-api), where the data could be read from and written to data stores.
+Please note that the connector API is different from [Samza Table API](../api/table-api), where the data could be read from and written to data stores.

 Samza is pluggable and designed to support a variety of producers and consumers.
 You can provide your own producer or consumer by implementing the SystemFactory interface.